ahammadnafiz/Predicta/README.md

 - **Streamlined Workflow**: Optimize your data science workflow with intuitive interfaces and automated processes.

 ## Contributing
 We welcome contributions from the community.
-If you have suggestions for improvements or find any issues, please open a GitHub issue or submit a pull request.
+If you have suggestions for improvements or find any issues, please open a GitHub issue or submit a pull request.hi

 ## Contact
 For any inquiries or support, please contact [ahammadnafiz@outlook.com].